patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> The previous Webpack configuration is for *development only* and implies that the project is using TypeScript loader for transpilation.
->
-> As the project is configured to use [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default, this example is using ESM syntax instead of [CommonJS](https://en.wikipedia.org/wiki/CommonJS) which is what most developpers are used to.
-If you're Webpack file use CommonJS, import the `wmfnext-remote-loader/createModuleFederationConfiguration.cjs` file instead.
->
-> ```js
-> require("wmfnext-remote-loader/createModuleFederationConfiguration.cjs");
-> ```
+> If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createHostConfiguration()` function from `wmfnext-remote-loader/createModuleFederationConfiguration.cjs` instead.

 You probably noticed that the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) is configured with the output of the  `createHostConfiguration()` function.

-This is an utility function provided by the shell to gentle the configuration of the plugin and ensure the shell conventions are followed.
-The `createHostConfiguration` function accept as it's first parameter the name of the module and a `package.json` module.
-At build time, the function will look into the provided `package.json` module for the version of the dependencies which are shared by default by the shell and any additional shared dependencies provided by the caller for which the version is not specified.
+This is an utility function provided by the shell to help configure the federation plugin and enforce the shell conventions.

+The `createHostConfiguration()` function accept as it's first parameter the name of the application and as a second parameter a `package.json` configuration.
+At build time, the function will parse the package configuration in search of the version of the mandatory shared dependencies of the shell.

-> Dependencies shared by default are libraries like [react](https://reactjs.org/), react-dom, [react-router](https://reactrouter.com/) and the shell itself.
+> Mandatory shared dependencies are libraries like [react](https://reactjs.org/), react-dom, [react-router-dom](https://reactrouter.com/) and the shell itself.

-The `createHostConfiguration` function also accept a third parameter, which is an optional object literal used to specify options.
-One of the option available with this third parameter is `sharedDependencies`. `sharedDependencies` allows a caller to specify additional shared dependencies which are specific to the application, like a design system library for example.
-If the `requiredVersion` is not specified for an additional shared dependency, the function will try to resolve it from the provided `package.json` module.
+The `createHostConfiguration()` function also accept a third parameter, an object literal used to specify options.
+One of those option is a `sharedDependencies` object to add other shared dependencies that are specific to your application, like a design system library.

+If the `requiredVersion` of a shared dependency is not specified, the `createHostConfiguration()` function will try to resolve the dependency version from the provided package configuration.

-The `sharedDependencies` option accept the same options as the [ModuleFederationPlugin shared object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) minus the `version` property.
+The `sharedDependencies` object support the same syntax as the ModuleFederationPlugin [`shared` object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) minus the `version` property.

 ```js
 new ModuleFederationPlugin(